tedgt97/Projct1.Python-docx/README.md

 * Project ID (Format YYYY-###): Identification for each project
 * Project Name: Audit project name
 * Issue Number: Issue numbering (Group)
-* DepartmentResponsible: Department that is audited
+* DepartmentResponsible: Name of department audited
 * Action Status: Status of action plan.
-In original repository, it can be "Open"/"Closed"/"Pending Verification", but when exported, get only "Open"/"Pending Verification"
+In original repository, it can be "Open"/"Closed"/"Pending Verification", but for current exported data is alreday filtered by "Open" & "Pending Verification"
 * Target Date: Initial target date to complete action plan
-* Revised Target Date: 1st & Final revised target date to complete action plan.
+* Revised Target Date: 1st or Final revised target date to complete action plan.
 If an action is extended at least one time, always refer this field as a final date
-* 1st Revised Target Date: Date when extended two times
+* 1st Revised Target Date: Target date when extended two times
-* 2nd Revised Target Date: Date when extended three times
+* 2nd Revised Target Date: Target Date when extended three times
-* 3rd Revised Target Date: Date when extended four times
+* 3rd Revised Target Date: Target Date when extended four times
 * Management Action: Action Detail in Issue Number (Member)